miguelgrinberg/slam/docs/reference.rst

   dependencies.
 If this argument is not given, slam looks for a *requirements.txt* file in the project's root directory.

+- ``--runtime RUNTIME``

+  The name of the Lambda runtime to use for the function.
+This can be either ``"python2.7"`` or ``"python3.6"``.
+If this argument is not provided, the runtime is guessed from the version of python that is being used.

 - ``--dynamodb-tables DYNAMODB_TABLES``

   A comma-separated list of DynamoDB table names to create for each stage.
 Once